tmikeschu/career-development-curriculum/module_two/README.md

 * Use feedback from teammates to improve own practices

 #### Why These Objectives:
 Module Two requires students to work more closely in multi-person teams, and as such, the career development curriculum is focused on helping students build competencies around teamwork and cultivating professional relationships within the context of the software industry.
-Students learn about the philosophy and practice of Agile in this module, which will help their teams be successful and they will continue to utilize these practices in later modules.
+Students learn about the philosophy and practice of Agile in this module, which will help their teams be successful, and they will continue to utilize these practices in later modules.

 #### Bringing It All Together:
 By mastering the objectives listed above, students will be able to put themselves in others' shoes and use that ability to collaborate effectively with teammates.
 They will be able to describe how their strengths lend themselves to and complement teammates' strengths within these projects.
 Students will be able to describe strategies for conducting cold outreach and creating relationships with others in the industry, starting with mentors within the Turing community.
 Moreover, students will be able to use the self-awareness they've been building over the past two modules to reflect on feedback and make plans to continuously improve.